srjdat/cps-test/README.md

 # cps-test
-hello guys welcome back to another video today we will be creating a cps test
+just a normal cps test with a 5 second mode and a 10 second mode
 # about
 created this to learn javafx, i'd say it was a success